 We will update this page regularly as more programs implement alternative plans.

 All in-person JFS events are canceled through the foreseeable future in the interest of our community’s health and well-being.
 During COVID-19, we are offering support groups, webinars and other virtual resources on a regular basis.
 Please visit our website calendar for the most current information on how events are being impacted.

-All JFS employees are encouraged to work from home if they are able, through at least the end of Fall 2021 (at which point, we will reevaluate given the changing circumstances of the pandemic).
+All JFS employees are encouraged to work from home if they are able, until the foreseeable future.
 We have provided remote work equipment for all employees based on their roles.
 Direct service staff have shifted how they interact with clients to include alternatives like telehealth therapy for counseling.
 Our Instruction & Support Specialist (ISS) staff have begun going back into some clients’ homes to provide critical in-home services.
 Staff members have completed educational trainings on how to use comprehensive Personal Protective Equipment, including face shields and gowns, before making these visits.